-Biologically speaking, each of us relies on our immune system to detect and fight disease causing pathogens such as viruses, bacterium and funguses.
-When the network of cells, tissues, organs and proteins that make up the immune system isn’t functioning effectively, we become susceptible to illnesses, infections and diseases.
-In addition to more serious autoimmune diseases, cancer, and inflammatory diseases, other common health issues such as the common cold, flu, allergies, eczema and asthma are associated with immune system deficiencies.
+Biologically speaking, each of us relies on our immune system to detect and fight disease-causing pathogens such as viruses, bacteria, and funguses.
+When the network of cells, tissues, organs, and proteins that make up the immune system isn’t functioning effectively, we become susceptible to illnesses, infections, and diseases.
+In addition to more serious autoimmune diseases, cancer, and inflammatory diseases, other common health issues such as the common cold, flu, allergies, eczema, and asthma are associated with immune system deficiencies.
 Due to the consistent threat of pathogens affecting our physical well-being, it is important for each of us to take steps to keep the immune system operating at full efficiency.

 2.)
 Improves Sleep Quality & Helps Treat Insomnia:

-Today, there is a sustainable amount of scientific research that shows how meditation improves sleep quality and helps treats sleep disorders such as insomnia.
-In fact, studies have shown that by meditating for as little as ten minutes each day before and after work, individuals experience improvements in sleep quality, sleep duration, and are more able to mindfully detach themselves from racing thoughts in their heads.
-According to Dr. Michael J. Breus, a clinical psychologist who’s garners the nickname of The Sleep Doctor, Mindfulness Meditation can vastly improve sleep.
+Today, there is a sustainable amount of scientific research that shows how meditation improves sleep quality and helps treat sleep disorders such as insomnia.
+In fact, studies have shown that by meditating for as little as ten minutes each day before and after work, individuals experience improvements in sleep quality and duration, and are more able to mindfully detach themselves from racing thoughts in their heads.
+According to Dr. Michael J. Breus, a clinical psychologist who garners the nickname of The Sleep Doctor, Mindfulness Meditation can vastly improve sleep.
 He tells us:

 Mindfulness has also been shown effective in helping to improve sleep, including reducing symptoms of insomnia and other sleep disturbances, as well as reducing daytime tiredness and fatigue.
 Mindfulness, according to research, also can help alleviate one of the prime obstacles to sleep: worry.”